ykdojo/gmm_clustering/README.txt

 NOTE the covergence condition: (decrease in log probability) <= (initial decrease in log probability) * 10^(-CONVERGENCE_ORDER)
 The default CONVERGENCE_ORDER is 6.

+**WHY ALL CD'S IN ./run?
+It seems like the pyspark does not properly run when the current directory is differnt from the directory of the file being executed (!!).
+This is kind of incredible and should be a better fix, but I realized cd solves this problem for the time being.
+I hid it from the user's point of view, so you don't have to worry about it.

 **DIRECTORY STRUCTURE